SHIFT Scholarships

 Can I get my emergency grant in cash?

-Not necessarily.
-The grant will be applied to your student account and returned to whatever form of payment is on file with the college.
+The grant will be applied to your student account and if there is no balance, then the grant will be “cashed out” to you in whatever form of payment is on file with the college.
 That could mean if a third party (like a parent) has their credit card on file with your account, then the grant will show up as a refund on that credit card statement.
 If you make payments to the college via a check, then a check will be mailed to the address you have on file.
+And if there is a balance on your student account, then the grant will be applied to that balance, so it is important that your account does not have a balance at the time of applying for the grant.